Country selection

 In all Guinean clinical trials, a freely given informed consent must be obtained from each participant in accordance with the requirements set forth in the Guinea-PHC.
 According to GIN-5 and GIN-6, the informed consent form (ICF) must be reviewed and approved by the National Ethics Committee for Health Research (Comité National d’Ethique pour la Recherche en Santé (CNERS)) with the clinical trial application.
 Per GIN-5, CNERS should also review modifications/amendments to the ICF and the assent form.
 (See the Required Elements section for details on what should be included in the form.)

-Per the Guinea-PHC, investigator(s) must provide detailed research study information to the participant and/or the legal representative(s) or guardian(s).
+Per the Guinea-PHC, investigator(s) must provide detailed research study information to the participant or legal representative/guardian.
 The ICF content should be presented in a manner that is easy to understand and without coercion or unduly influencing a potential participant to enroll in the clinical trial.

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
 As per the Guinea-PHC and GIN-7, a participant should not be coerced or pressured in any way during the consent process.
-Per GIN-7, none of the oral and written information concerning the trial, including the written ICF, should contain any language that causes the participant or the participant’s legally acceptable representative to waive or appear to waive any legal rights, or that releases or appears to release the investigator, the institution, the sponsor, or their agents from liability for negligence.
+Per GIN-7, none of the oral and written information concerning the trial, including the written ICF, should contain any language that causes the participant or legal representative/guardian to waive or appear to waive any legal rights, or that releases or appears to release the investigator, the institution, the sponsor, or their agents from liability for negligence.

 Re-Consent